Mission Trip Planning 101 (Part 1)

 About the Author

-Austin McCann is the Student Ministries Director at Redemption Chapel in Stow, OH.
-Austin has a passion to see things done well within local churches and enjoys creating and maintaining effective programs within the context of the local church.
-He is blessed to get to do just that week in and week out for the student ministry… Read More
+Austin McCann is an associate pastor at Redemption Chapel in Stow, OH.
+Austin has a passion to see things done well within local churches and enjoys creating and maintaining effective programs and systems within the context of the local church.
+He loves everything basketball (die hard Cleveland Cavaliers and Duke Blue Devils fan), reading, spending time with… Read More